My Approach to Helping

 I believe that change and healing are possible and that everyone has the capacity to do so with the right support.
 I am passionate about helping my clients live their best life no matter what circumstances they have faced or are currently facing.
 I also believe that the relationship between client and therapist is the most important part of therapy.
 Without that positive connection, it would be impossible to do any meaningful work!
 I connect to my clients with compassion, honesty, and a genuine desire to help.
 I will work closely with you every step of the way to help you achieve your goals.

 I work with adults and teens facing a variety of challenges.
-I specialize in depression, anxiety, stress, eating disorders, body image, post-traumatic stress disorder (PTSD), and trauma-related issues.
+I specialize in depression, anxiety, stress, eating disorders, body image, self-esteem, and trauma-related issues.

 I provide an environment that is safe and confidential.
 I also offer day and evening hours.
-Change is possible and I can help you achieve it.
+Change is possible and I welcome the opportunity to help you achieve it.
 Please remember, you are not alone.
 Call me today so that I can help you live your best life.

 More Info About My Practice

-Please click "Visit Website" at the bottom of this listing or go to www.drjessicaaron.com for more information about my practice - including treatment methods, areas of expertise, FAQs, and testimonials.
+Please click "Visit Website" at the bottom of this listing or go to www.drjessicaaron.com for more information about my practice including treatment methods, areas of expertise, FAQs, and testimonials.